xysteve00/seq2seq-fingerprint/README.txt

 This code implement sequence to sequence fingerprint The Zinc dataset can be used.

 Installation requirements
-  1.We right now depend on the tensorflow-gpu==0.12.0.
-There are huge changes in tensorflow 1.0.1 and we yet have not resource to support it.
+  1.We right now depend on the tensorflow-gpu==1.4.1. #fix me.
   2.smile is required(for Ubuntu OS, pip install smile)

 References: